zhinoo-zobairi/network-security/Notes/Firewalls.md

 - **WAN interface (Wide Area Network):** connects outward to the Internet or an ISP.
 This is often called the **WAN uplink**, because it is the physical link that carries your traffic “upstream” into the provider’s backbone.
 - **DMZ interface (Demilitarized Zone):** connects to semi-trusted systems like public web or mail servers that are exposed to the Internet.

 To make this concrete: when you want to connect to Google from your laptop, Chrome opens a TCP connection to port 443 (HTTPS).
-Your laptop checks its routing table: “I don’t know this 142.250.185.36 address — it’s outside my local network.”
-So → send it to my default gateway = 192.168.1.1 (your router), your packet leaves through your laptop’s Wi-Fi **network interface**, travels to your default gateway (the firewall/router).
+Your laptop checks its routing table: *“I don’t know this 142.250.185.36 address, it’s outside my local network.”* So → send it to my default gateway = 192.168.1.1 (your router), your packet leaves through your laptop’s Wi-Fi **network interface**(WAN), travels to your default gateway (the firewall/router).
 The firewall receives it on its **LAN interface**, checks its rules, applies **NAT** (translating your private IP 192.168.x.x into the firewall’s public IP), and then forwards it out through the **WAN interface** to the ISP.
-Google responds back to the firewall’s WAN IP, and the firewall rewrites it to your private address before sending it back via the LAN interface to your laptop.

-This is why interfaces are crucial: without multiple interfaces, the firewall couldn’t distinguish between “inside” and “outside,” or enforce different rules depending on traffic direction.
+Google responds back to the firewall’s WAN IP, and the firewall rewrites it to your private address before sending it back via the LAN interface to your laptop.*This is why interfaces are crucial: without multiple interfaces, the firewall couldn’t distinguish between “inside” and “outside,” or enforce different rules depending on traffic direction.*

 #### Advantages (of one firewall system with multiple network interfaces)